Hemamaheswari-student/Hate_Speech_Detection_Using_Ml/README.md

+# 🛡️ Hate Speech Detection System using Machine Learning

+This project is a web-based Hate Speech Detection System built with **Python**, **Flask**, and **Bootstrap**.
+It uses a trained machine learning model to classify whether a given piece of text contains hate speech or not.
+The system is designed to be simple, responsive, and easily deployable.

+---

+## 🚀 Features

+- 🔍 Detects hate speech from user-input text
+- 🧠 Integrated with a trained ML model (`best_model.pkl`)
+- 🌐 Responsive user interface using HTML, CSS, and Bootstrap
+- 🛠️ Flask backend for handling requests and predictions
+- 💬 Real-time prediction results

+---

+## 🧠 Machine Learning Model

+- Developed and trained in Jupyter Notebook
+- Uses  SGDClassifier[insert algorithm used, e.g., Logistic Regression, SVM, etc.]
+- Saved using `joblib` as `best_model.pkl`

+---

+## 📁 Project Structure
 #here we are using the Flask python webframework
 #Before Executing the project the project structure should be like the mentioned below
 hate_speech_app/------>(projectfolder)